Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/01-Request-Response.md

 - If I go to the URL `/dicegame` again, I should see a result like: `You rolled a 5.
 You lost!`

 **HINT**: You can use the Python `random` library method [randint()](https://www.w3schools.com/python/ref_random_randint.asp) to generate a random number from 1 to 6.

-## Discussion Questions _(10 points)_

-Create a file in your project directory called `README.md`.
-In it, answer the following discussion questions:

-1. When I go to the URL of a Flask application, what happens?
-Describe in your own words.

-1. Think of a popular website that serves one purpose, such as [IMDB.com](https://imdb.com) or [Wikipedia](https://wikipedia.com).
-What features of the website would you be able to build, using only what you know now?
-What features would you not be able to build yet?
-What skills do you still need?

 ## Submission